Crusade in Europe (1985)

 Crusade in Europe is set during the first six months of the Allied campaigns to liberate Europe from the forces of Adolf Hitler’s Nazi Germany.
 For the player’s convenience, designers Sid Meier and Ed Bever divided Crusade in Europe into four scenarios, each one based on a specific geographically-focused campaign, starting with the initial D-Day landings on the Normandy coast and ending with the fierce German counteroffensive in the Ardennes Forest – better known to Americans as the “Battle of the Bulge.”

-There is a fifth “grand campaign” scenario, Crusade: The Battle for France, that covers the period between early June and late October of 1944.
+There is a fifth “grand campaign” scenario, Crusade: The Battle for France, which covers the period between early June and late October of 1944.

 Additionally, Meier and Bever added “what-if” variants to each scenario.
 These “alternative history” variants are based on actual Allied and German plans that were proposed at the planning stage of major operations but were not implemented.